Japan’s Wartime Past Looms Large Over Militarization Efforts

 “Now I know,” said one resident in a local TV news interview, “how the Okinawans feel.”

 On that sweltering August day, it proved easy to find Katsuhira residents opposed to the missile base plan.
-“I’m absolutely against it,” declares one older woman*, whose family runs a carpentry company.
+“I’m absolutely against it,” declares one older woman, whose family runs a carpentry company.
+Names have been withheld to protect the sources, as is customary practice in anthropological fieldwork.
 She is kneeling on the floor of the entryway of her large wooden house, a mere 300 yards from the GSDF training ground.
 “I’m 80 now,” she explains, “and I’ve been living here in this spot for 50 years.
 I have a grandchild in college who is studying to be a high school teacher and who wants to come back and live here and work in the future.
 How can I expect this to happen if they build that thing right over there?”

 This concerned grandmother is one of many who remain unswayed by the anti–North Korea rhetoric pervading the media or by government fearmongering.
 Some of her neighbors, however, have been persuaded.
 But they resolve the contradiction between the apparent national need and local worries through “NIMBYism”: maybe it’s necessary, but “Not In My Back Yard.”

 As one example, a man out for a jog says to me, “I guess such a base is needed, considering North Korea, but not in this densely populated place. … It could become a target.”
 A similar sentiment is echoed by a man bundling hydrangea branches outside his house, which stands about 500 yards from the training area, near the middle school: “In this era, it’s probably necessary … but right here?
 Hmm …”